 Kill Bill communicates with payment gateways via plugins, which implement the mapping of these errors to these states.
 This separation of concern lets Kill Bill implement retries in a generic way.
 Similarly, the Analytics plugin can generate reports that are gateway agnostic.

 Note that you should have very few UNKNOWN transactions: this is where Kill Bill doesn’t know if the payment went through.
 This can happen when receiving a timeout from the gateway.
-If the provider supports it, Kill Bill will attempt to fix the state automatically by fetching the payment state using the unique reference code it sent along with the transaction (we will cover this feature in greater length in a dedicated post).
+If the provider supports it, Kill Bill will attempt to fix the state automatically by fetching the payment state using the unique reference code it sent along with the transaction.
+You can read more about this in our documentation on payment states.

 To summarize, integrating with a payment API is difficult, as there are often a lot of intermediaries in the chain.
-One of the goals of Kill Bill is to simplify this integration, regardless if you integrate with one or several gateway(s), directly with processor(s) or any combination thereof.
-While this post was primarily focused on credit cards, similar unification is done for any type of payment methods (ACH, Bitcoin, Hosted Payment Pages, e-wallets, etc.).
+One of the goals of Kill Bill is to simplify this integration, even if you integrate with several gateways, directly with processors, or any combination thereof.